Tessil/ordered-map/README.md

 The values are stored contiguously in an underlying structure, no holes in-between values even after an erase operation.
 By default a `std::deque` is used for this structure, but it's also possible to  use a `std::vector`.
 This structure is directly accessible through the `values_container()` method and if the structure is a `std::vector`, a `data()` method is also provided to easily interact with C APIs.

-To resolve collisions on hashes, the library uses robin hood probing with backward shift deletion.
+To resolve collisions on hashes, the library uses linear robin hood probing with backward shift deletion.

 The library provides a behaviour similar to a `std::deque/std::vector` with unique values but with an average time complexity of O(1) for lookups and an amortised time complexity of O(1) for insertions.
 This comes at the price of a little higher memory footprint (8 bytes per bucket by default).

 Two classes are provided: `tsl::ordered_map` and `tsl::ordered_set`.

 **Note**: The library uses a power of two for the size of its buckets array to take advantage of the [fast modulo](https://en.wikipedia.org/wiki/Modulo_operation#Performance_issues).
-For good performance, it requires the hash table to have a well-distributed hash function.
+For good performances, it requires the hash table to have a well-distributed hash function.
 If you encounter performance issues check your hash function.

 ### Key features